Checking the progress of ‘dd’

 This only works with one instance, for multiple instances get the right dd or use a for loop to check them all.

-4 Responses to “Checking the progress of ‘dd’”
+15 thoughts on “Checking the progress of ‘dd’

 cat /dev/zero | pv -brt | dd of=/dev/sdX bs=4096